Keeping Washington Clean and Evergreen

 Ecology cares deeply about employee wellness; we go beyond traditional benefits, proudly offering:

 - A healthy life/work balance by offering flexible schedules and telework options for most positions.

 - An Infants at Work Program that is based on the long-term health values of infant-parent bonding and breastfeeding newborns.

 - Continuous growth and development opportunities.

-- A wellness program that offers education, and fitness classes; an agency-wide fondness for outdoor meetings.
+- A wellness program that offers education, and fitness classes; an agency-wide fondness for walking meetings.

 - Opportunities to serve your community and make an impact through meaningful work.

-During Healthy Washington Roadmap to Recovery, employees are working a combination of in-office and/or telework based on position and business need.
+During Stay Home, Stay Healthy, staff are working a combination of in-office and/or telework based on position and business need.
 Ecology is maintaining less than maximum building occupancy, and requiring masks, health screening questions before entry, and social distancing.

 Application Timeline: This position will remain open until filled, with an initial screening date of June 14, 2021.
 In order to be considered for initial screening, please submit an application on or before June 13, 2021.
 The agency reserves the right to make an appointment any time after the initial screening date.

-Option 2: A Bachelor’s degree involving a major study in environmental, physical, or natural science, education, communications or related field AND four (4) years of professional experience involving environmental analysis or control, environmental planning, environmental education, community outreach, or communications activities and conflict resolution, or equivalent education/experience.
+Option 1: A Bachelor’s degree involving a major study in environmental, physical, or natural sciences, education, communications or closely related field AND three years of professional experience involving environmental analysis or control, environmental planning, environmental education, community outreach, or communications activities and conflict resolution, or equivalent education/experience.

 All experience and education combinations that meet the requirements for this position: